Airwallex

 Thesis

 Businesses are increasingly conducting financial transactions across borders.
 In 2023, global cross-border payments amounted to $190 trillion and are projected to reach $290 trillion by 2030.
 B2B cross-border payments represented 98% of the total flow of financial transactions across borders as of January 2023.
-In 2023, global revenue for businesses facilitating these transactions was estimated at $165 billion.
+The global value of cross-border payments is expected to hit $250 trillion by 2027.

 However, traditional cross-border financial transaction methods, such as bank transfers, foreign exchange brokers, and credit cards come with significant pain points including a lack of transparency, long wait periods, and high transaction costs.
-During the third quarter of 2022, it cost an average of 11.69% in international transfer fees to transfer money internationally via banks.
-In a 2023 survey, 37% of SMEs experienced late or failed cross-border payments, while 47% expressed reduced confidence in sending cross-border payments.
+Transferring money internationally can cost an average of 11.69% of the transaction in fees.
+As of December 2024, 70% of US businesses indicated they had seen “higher rates of failed payments in cross-border than domestic sales.”
+As a result, 92% expected to make major investments in real-time cross-border payments starting in early 2025.

 Airwallex is a financial services platform focused on facilitating cross-border transactions.
-Having launched in 2016 with the intent to provide a “financial operating system for small businesses”, Airwallex has raised a total of $902 million at a $5.5 billion valuation as of January 2024.
-Its product offerings, including Global Accounts, Core API, and Embedded Finance services are used by more than 100K customers as of January 2024, including Brex, Rippling, Navan, and AfterPay.
-Additionally, Airwallex was processing more than $50 billion in global payments annually as of January 2024.
+Having launched in 2016 with the intent to provide a “financial operating system for small businesses”, Airwallex has raised a total of $902 million at a $5.5 billion valuation as of February 2025.
+Its product offerings, including Global Accounts, Core API, and Embedded Finance services are used by more than 100K customers as of August 2024, including Brex, Rippling, Navan, and AfterPay.
+Additionally, Airwallex was processing more than $100 billion in global transactions annually as of February 2025.

 Founding Story